Wednesday, August 29, 2018

 • David studied The Coronation of Marie de Medici, above, before beginning his most famous work:

-The Consecration of the Emperor Napoleon I and the Crowning of the Empress Josephine in Notre-Dame Cathedral on December 2, 1804 by Jacques-Louis David / zoom
+The Consecration of the Emperor Napoleon I and the crowning of the Empress Josephine in Notre-Dame Cathedral on December 2, 1804 by Jacques-Louis David / zoom

 The Death of Sardanapolus by Eugène Delacroix, 1827 / zoom

-And for showing how omissions
+And for showing how

-are an age-old tool.
+is an age-old practice.

 * * *